ColinKennedy/USD-Cookbook/guides/usdview_style_documentation/usdview_style_documentation.md

 # Quick Explanation
 What you ever wondered what all the text colors, fonts, and icons in usdview means?
 The different combinations of data can be pretty complex.
-This article will explain usdview's visuals, and how the USD API is used to achieve them.
+This page will explain usdview's visuals, and how the USD API is used to achieve them.

 This page contains everything you need to know.